ester-tsai/DSC180A-Methodology-5/index.md

 These are some questions I investigated to better understand diffusion models:
 - If you diffuse an oval-shaped cluster so it becomes a circular cluster, what path does each data point take?
 Do the points move at different speeds or the same speed?
-- What if the dataset has two clusters or has a concentration in a lower dimension (e.g. data clustered along the axes)?
+- If the dataset has two clusters, will each data point return to its original cluster or the nearest one?
 - If you fix a point in the noise, will that point end up at different final locations every time you run?
 What will the distribution of final results look like?
 - If we set time_steps = HUGE number, would it make the reverse process a lot harder?